skunkteam/types/markdown/types.validationmode.md

 -   `'check'`<!-- -->: Only validate, no auto-casting or parsing performed

--   `'construct'`<!-- -->: First parse (if applicable), then valdate and return the result of the parsing step when succesful.
+-   `'construct'`<!-- -->: First parse (if applicable), then valdate and return the result of the parsing step when successful.